-We do as much as we can at Gretton to educate our young people about the dangers they are facing and what they can do to stay safe.
+We do as much as we can at Gretton to educate our young people about the dangers they are facing and what they can do to stay safe online.

 We advise all parents and carers to monitor carefully what their children are doing online, including their conversations with friends or other people online.
 This may require you having full access to their devices so you can see the online applications they are using.
 We recommend you understand the applications (or apps) they have installed and that privacy settings are enabled so their profiles are not available to anyone but their friends that they know.

-There has been some recent developments which some social media platforms that we believe can potentially increase the risk to our students.
+There has been some recent developments with some social media platforms that we believe can potentially increase the risk to our students.
 These include the following:

-- Snapchat have just introduce a location-sharing feature called “Snap Maps“.
-It is possible to disable the feature using the privacy settings.
+- Snapchat have recently introduced a location-sharing feature called ‘Snap Maps’ it is possible to disable the feature using the privacy settings.
 Please ensure that you and your children follow the guidance regarding who can see your location.

 - Monkey, is a social media app, which allows people to ‘chat’ anonymously with other people around the world.
 We would recommend caution using such a service as it is essential students are aware of who they are talking to.
 There has been some serious safeguarding issues concerning this app recently in the National press.

 - We would like to draw your attention to a teen drama called ‘13 Reasons Why’ (pdf), available online, which tells the story of 17-year-old high school student who commits suicide.